rualthan/rualthan.github.io/_posts/2025-07-22-getting-it-up.md

 I tried following the [Local Development](https://github.com/barryclark/jekyll-now?tab=readme-ov-file#local-development) instructions on the source repo.
 I got stuck trying to install github-pages "gem install github-pages".
 This was resolved by install the latest stable Ruby.
 My OS has 2.6 version whereas 2.7 or higher is required by github-pages.
 That too took some effort as I am new to Ruby, rbenv etc.

-With Jekyll installed, I cloned by repository.
+With Jekyll installed, I locally cloned my repository.
 I could see a local version at [http://127.0.0.1:4000/]( http://127.0.0.1:4000/) by running `jekyll serve` from the repo directory in terminal.

 I created a post in Markdown at _posts/YYYY-MM-DD.md.